d-stephenson/d-stephenson.github.io/_posts/2020-07-29-journal-two-sec602.md

 - Keylogger
 - Bots and botnets
 - Logic Bombs
-- Backdoor
+- Backdoor<br>

-After considering the threat vectors we looked at the common vulnerabilities and what preventative steps can be taken including:
+After considering the threat vectors we looked at the common vulnerabilities and what preventative steps can be taken including:<br>

 - Host Security
 - User Security
-·=- Monitoring
+- Monitoring

 Taking a personal perspective, I have been surprised how much of a role is played in user security.
 Coming from a business background I held an assumption that the security of the technology systems primarily sat with the I.T.
 Team.
 In my career there has been little requirement for personal consideration for the security of the technology systems I have relied upon daily.